 Mould is good for a few things but when it affects your house and furniture, it isn’t a welcome guest.
 No matter how clean your home, there are various causes which allow mould to develop, and the effects are irritating.
 Here are some tips on mould prevention, with a particular focus on wardrobes and the contents inside.

 Mould develops in areas that are periodically damp and suffer poor ventilation.
-It’s more common to have mould in winter with windows shut and heaters on.
-However, it can happen at any time of year.
+It’s more common to have mould in winter with windows shut and heaters on, however, it can happen at any time of year.
 A musty smell will occur in a property as a result of mould.
-On contents, it’s noted by a change of colour and patches where the mould has eaten away at clothing fabrics.
-Most commonly mould likes cotton and linens because they contain cellulose.
+On contents within a wardrobe, it’s noted by a change of colour and patches where the mould has eaten away at clothing fabrics.
+Most commonly found mould likes cotton and linens because they contain cellulose.
 Mould on clothes and other contents items is indicative of elevated atmospheric conditions and not wet or damp structures.
-Their food source can be oil from your skin, making clothes in a wardrobe a prime breeding ground for mycelium.
+The mould spores food source can be oil from your skin, making clothes in a wardrobe a prime breeding ground for mycelium.

-As soon as you see mould on clothes inside your wardrobe it has to be removed.
+As soon as you see, mould on clothes inside your wardrobe has to be removed.
 This must happen in a controlled manner usually at the dry cleaners.
 Here are some ways you can prevent it: